 Such a laser has two low-energy levels, and two high-energy levels.
 The narrow transitions (between the bottom two or the top two levels) are strongly coupled with vibrational or other modes, so electrons rapidly decay to the lower of the two.
 As a result, there is a very low occupancy in the second-lowest energy level, making it easy to generate a strong population inversion between the two middle energy levels, which is the lasing transition.
 Thus the laser still operates at positive (but non-equilibrium) temperature, as most electrons remain in the ground state even when a population inversion between two higher levels is created.

-We claimed that, under reasonable physical assumptions, the spin system with pN up spins will eventually be equally likely to be in any of the \binom {N}{pN} such configurations.
+We claimed that, under reasonable physical assumptions, the spin system with up spins will eventually be equally likely to be in any of the such configurations.
 (A particular configuration of up / down spins is called a microstate, and the collection of all microstates with the same energy is called a microcanonical ensemble (MCE).)
 This is intuitively sensible since any particular spin goes on a random walk over all particles, and thus any particular particle is eventually equally likely to have any of the starting spins.
 However I found rigorously proving this more involved than I thought, and I haven’t seen any similar argumentation elsewhere, so let’s work out all the details.

 Any two “nearby” particles can exchange spins with some probability, not necessarily equal for all such pairs.
 Let us discretize so that in each time step either 0 or 1 such exchanges happen.
 The graph of particles with edges for nearby particles is connected: otherwise the system would actually be multiple unrelated systems.
-There are finitely many microstates in the MCE, and we can get from any one to any other in at most N^2 time steps with positive probability, for example using bubble sort.
+There are finitely many microstates in the MCE, and we can get from any one to any other in at most time steps with positive probability, for example using bubble sort.

-Let Q be the state transition matrix.
+Let be the state transition matrix.
 In the language of Markov chains, we have a time-homogeneous Markov chain (because the probability of a swap does not depend on the spins involved) which is irreducible (i.e. any state can get to any other) and is aperiodic (a consequence of the identity transition having positive probability) and thus ergodic (irreducible and aperiodic).
-First we would like to establish that the Markov chain converges to a stationary distribution: this is effectively exploring the behavior of Q^k for large k.
+First we would like to establish that the Markov chain converges to a stationary distribution: this is effectively exploring the behavior of for large .

-The behavior of Q^k is dominated by its largest eigenvalue.
-Since all elements of Q^{N^2} are positive real numbers, by the Perron-Frobenius_theorem it has a positive real eigenvalue which has strictly larger magnitude than any other eigenvalue, and which has an eigenspace of dimension 1, and furthermore an eigenvector v with all positive coefficients.
+The behavior of is dominated by its largest eigenvalue.
+Since all elements of are positive real numbers, by the Perron-Frobenius_theorem it has a positive real eigenvalue which has strictly larger magnitude than any other eigenvalue, and which has an eigenspace of dimension 1, and furthermore an eigenvector with all positive coefficients.

-Alternatively, observe that for any two different states a, b such that the transition a \to b has positive probability, then a and b are related by a single swap of two spins.
-The transition b \to a is the same swap, and therefore has the same probability, as the probability of a swap does not depend on the values of the spins.
-Therefore Q = Q^T is real symmetric, and thus is diagonalizable with real eigenvalues.
+Alternatively, observe that for any two different states such that the transition has positive probability, then and are related by a single swap of two spins.
+The transition is the same swap, and therefore has the same probability, as the probability of a swap does not depend on the values of the spins.
+Therefore is real symmetric, and thus is diagonalizable with real eigenvalues.
 This saves us some casework above for dealing with complex eigenvalues or generalized eigenvectors.

 We have seen that for any starting state, the system eventually converges to the same stationary distribution.
 (This is a basic result of Markov chains / ergodic theory, that any ergodic chain converges to a stationary distribution, but I didn’t see a proof spelled out somewhere.)
 What is that distribution?
-Since Q is a transition matrix, the total probabilities going out of each state equals 1.
-Then from Q = Q^T we see that the total probabilities going in to each state is 1, so the uniform distribution is stationary.
+Since is a transition matrix, the total probabilities going out of each state equals 1.
+Then from we see that the total probabilities going in to each state is 1, so the uniform distribution is stationary.

 More generally, for any system in which the MCE respects some symmetry such that each state has the same total probability going in, the uniform distribution will be a stationary distribution; and if the system is ergodic, then it always converges to that unique stationary distribution.

-As a side note, using Q^{N^2} instead of Q and taking care that the entries are strictly positive instead of nonnegative, permitting a time step to have 0 exchanges, and so forth is only necessary to deal with the case that the connectivity graph is bipartite: if the graph is bipartite, the system can end up oscillating between two states with each swap.
+As a side note, using instead of and taking care that the entries are strictly positive instead of nonnegative, permitting a time step to have 0 exchanges, and so forth is only necessary to deal with the case that the connectivity graph is bipartite: if the graph is bipartite, the system can end up oscillating between two states with each swap.
 This is purely an artifact of the discretization; in the real system, as time becomes large, the system “loses track” of whether there were an even or odd number of swaps.
 Thus a lot of the complication in the proof comes from dealing with an unimportant case.

 Follow RSS/Atom feed for updates.